SC-Group-5/software-construction-mobile-app/README.md

 **What problem does this app solve?**
 1. Relation to Copyright, spotify provides legal, licensed access to music, reducing illegal copying.
 Artists and record labels are paid for streams, which protects copyright ownership.
 By making music easy and affordable to access, Spotify helps prevent copyright infringement.
 2. Centralizing Music Genres, before Spotify, music was spread across platforms like HowBizz for local Ugandan music, Tubidy for international pop and hip-hop, and Boomplay for African genres.
 Spotify brought all these genres into one platform, making music easier to find and enjoy in one place.
+3.
 **Who are its primary users?**
 1.

 ## 2. Core Features

 List 5–7 key features of Spotify (based on current app experience):

 1. User authentication/The login and registration.
-2. The search button: There is no way to get access to most of the stored playlists and albums.
+2. The search button: There is no way to get quick access to most of the stored playlists and albums minus using the search button.
 3. Offline Downloads: Permits saving content for offline use, emphasizing data storage strategies for reliability.
 4. Lyrics Display(Real-Time Synced): Shows timed lyrics during playback, a feature that ties UI with timing algorithms.
 5. Personalized Recommendations: Made for You sections like Daily Mixes, Discover Weekly, and Release Radar based on listening history.